Programs

 The Special Ambassador Award award is given to an IUSON faculty member who makes exceptional contributions to impact international students by facilitating their successful completion of the program.
 A special presentation is made the year following receipt of the award.

-The Diversity Scholar Research Program (DSRP) scholarship is offered by the IUPUI Center for Research and Learning and IU School of Nursing.
+The Diversity Scholar Research Program (DSRP) scholarship is offered by the IU Indianapolis Center for Research and Learning and the IU School of Nursing.
 The award is made to academically talented underrepresented nursing students to facilitate the success of the next generation of nursing researchers and scholars.
 The IUSON recently supported two underrepresented undergraduate students through the DSRP.
 These students received financial support and academic mentoring from IUSON faculty.

 The Davis-Sams Distinguished Visiting Professorship is named in honor of Anne Mitchem-Davis, the first African American graduate of Indiana University School of Nursing (1953) and Dr. Lauranne Sams, the first African American faculty member hired (1958).
 Established in 1999 as part of the school’s 85th anniversary celebration, the Davis-Sams Distinguished Visiting Professorship provides an opportunity for a distinguished leader in nursing to spend 2-3 days consulting with faculty, lecturing to students, and engaging with the larger community.
 Davis and Sams were leaders within Indiana University School of Nursing, so it is appropriate that this visiting professorship honors them as pathfinders, as it annually brings to campus a nurse leader who is a pioneer in the field of nursing.